The Pultrusion Report | Tencom

 Over the duration of a project, the advantages of FRPs are seen in several other areas.
 With less maintenance, repair, and reconstruction, industries can reduce project and maintenance costs.

-There’s no need to hire specialized staff to fix problems, budget maintenance follows company protocols and allows for spending in areas that lack funding.
-For example, in the oil and gas industry, with less corrosive results, companies can ensure a return on the initial product and a reduction in replacement analysis.
+There’s no need to hire specialized staff to fix problems; budget maintenance follows company protocols and allows for spending in areas that lack funding.
+For example, in the oil and gas industry, with less corrosion, companies can ensure a return on the initial investment and reduce replacement analysis.

-Similarly, fiberglass rods can specifically be utilized to manufacture strong, lightweight scaffolding, trays, and window reinforcements for use in commercial construction projects.
+Similarly, fiberglass rods can be used to manufacture strong, lightweight scaffolding, trays, and window reinforcements for commercial construction projects.

 Pultruded fiberglass rods provide an ideal substitute for steel rebar in reinforced concrete.
 These are changing the face of bridge and tunnel building, high-rise construction, and marine and waterfront applications, delivering stellar results compared to traditional steel.

-When procedures streamline and processes save time, companies are likely to select products that enable them to focus their core competencies in other areas.
+When procedures are streamlined and processes save time, companies are more likely to select products that allow them to focus their core competencies on other areas.

-When common FRP products like angles, bars, channels and rods are added to concrete elements, the results further elevate FRPs’ growing popularity.
+When common FRP products like angles, bars, channels, and rods are used in concrete elements, the results further fuel FRPs’ growing popularity.

-Steel rebar corrosion is responsible for massive asset management costs, requiring millions of dollars to be spent over a structure’s lifespan to remedy issues with reinforced concrete infrastructure.
+Steel rebar corrosion is responsible for massive asset management costs, requiring millions of dollars over a structure’s lifespan to remediate issues in reinforced concrete infrastructure.
 In the US, over 54,000 out of 615,000 bridges are considered structurally deficient.

 In any case, steel rebar is a $200 million global market.
-Detailed research has shown that glass fiber reinforced plastic (GRP) rebar has the potential to maintain its microstructural integrity and mechanical properties for longer than 15 years.
+Detailed research has shown that glass fiber-reinforced plastic (GRP) rebar can maintain its microstructural integrity and mechanical properties for more than 15 years.

 Expanding Upwards

 The United States has plenty of space for cities to grow and expand.
-However, cities with densely packed populations have had to adapt and improvise in order to continue to grow.
+However, cities with densely populated areas have had to adapt and improvise to continue growing.

-One of the reasons that the use of FRP composites in vertical construction has skyrocketed in recent years is the way architectural designs are now being created.
+One reason the use of FRP composites in vertical construction has skyrocketed in recent years is the way architectural designs are now being created.

 While architects used to create 2D drawings of the structures they wanted to build, things have changed in the Digital Age.
-Now, architects use digital modeling to explore new possibilities in the realm of design.
+Now, architects use digital modeling to explore new possibilities in design.

 Digital modeling has given architects the creative and artistic freedom that they haven’t had before.
-With the ability to explore parametric design, architects can experiment with curves to create some of the most visually appealing buildings in the world.
+With the ability to explore parametric design, architects can experiment with curves to create some of the world's most visually appealing buildings.

 The ability to use FRP composite panels in architecture has opened up design possibilities.
 Lightweight and customizable, these panels can be used in tall parking structures, residential buildings, and even skyscrapers.

-A relevant example of FRP composite panels being used in a practical way can be seen at the Hospital of the University of Pennsylvania.
-Currently, in the process of building a new parking structure, the architects will use FRP composite panels to create a rotating design with molded cutouts.
+A relevant example of FRP composite panels in practical use can be seen at the Hospital of the University of Pennsylvania.
+Currently, as part of building a new parking structure, the architects will use FRP composite panels to create a rotating design featuring molded cutouts.

 This particular design will eliminate the need for a sprinkler system throughout the garage due to the optimized airflow.
-If one were to attempt to cut out holes in steel, it would compromise the integrity and strength of the material.
+If one were to attempt to cut holes in steel, it would compromise the material's integrity and strength.

 FRP composite panels weigh significantly less than their traditional counterparts.
 For example, one FRP panel will weigh approximately 2 lbs per square foot, while conventional materials can weigh up to 8 lbs per square foot.